upgini/upgini/README.md

 		"zip_code": SearchKey.POSTAL_CODE
 	})

-# everything is ready to fit!
-For 200к records fitting should take around 10 minutes,
+# Everything is ready to fit!
+For 100k records, fitting should take around 10 minutes
-# we send email notification, just register on profile.upgini.com
+# We'll send an email notification; just register on profile.upgini.com
 enricher.fit(X, y)
 ```

-That's all!
-We've fit `FeaturesEnricher`.
+That's it!
+The `FeaturesEnricher` is now fitted.
 ### 5. 📈 Evaluate feature importances (SHAP values) from the search result

-`FeaturesEnricher` class has two properties for feature importances, which will be filled after fit - `feature_names_` and `feature_importances_`:
+`FeaturesEnricher` class has two properties for feature importances, that are populated after fit - `feature_names_` and `feature_importances_`:
 - `feature_names_` -  feature names from the search result, and if parameter `keep_input=True` was used, initial columns from search dataset as well
 - `feature_importances_` - SHAP values for features from the search result, same order as in `feature_names_`